sandro-salzmann/rtsocket-client/README.md

 ### Initialization

-Initialize the connection and set some defaults (see API for more settings)
+Initialize the connection (see API for more settings)

 ```javascript
 import io from "socket.io-client";